 Grape juice is a popular beverage with numerous health benefits.
-Many people even believe that it can help prevent the stomach flu.
+Many people even believe that it can help prevent or treat the stomach flu.

-This article tells you whether grape juice can fight stomach bugs.
+This article explains why grape juice doesn’t fight the stomach bug.

 Theories that grape juice lowers your risk of the stomach bug often circulate online during the most germ-filled months of the year.